cpinitiative/usaco-guide/docs/Front End Documentation.md

 # Front End Documentation

-If you are familiar with Gatsby development, just run `yarn install` and `yarn develop` to get started.
+If you are familiar with Gatsby development, just run `yarn` and `yarn develop` to get started.

 ## Quickstart